 Critical habitat may include an area that is not currently occupied by the species but that will be needed for its recovery."
 A critical habitat designation typically has no impact on property or developments that do not involve a Federal agency, such as a private landowner developing a property that involves no Federal funding or permit.
 However, when such funding or permit is needed, the impacts to critical habitat are considered during the consultation with the USFWS.

-Within the Subregion, there are 7,630 acres of designated critical habitat defined for the Brauton's milkvetch, California red-legged frog, and Lyon's pentachaeta, as shown in Figure 14.
-Not shown in Figure 14 are watersheds that have been designated critical habitat for the southern steelhead trout: Arroyo Sequit, Malibu Creek, Las Flores Canyon, and Topanga Canyon watersheds (NOAA, 2012).
+Within the Subregion, there are 7,630 acres of designated critical habitat defined for the Brauton's milk-vetch, California red-legged frog, and Lyon's pentachaeta, as shown in Figure 14.

 2.8 Open Space and Recreation